caseyhenderson/caseyhenderson.github.io/_posts/2020-07-30-SwiftUIPickersHowTo.md

 ## Using ForEach

-Fortunately, you don't need to explicitly list each option.
+Fortunately, you don't need to explicitly list each option, as seen in the example above.
 In my Stadiums application, I had 92 clubs to choose from, and some pickers will need to choose from even more options.
 Instead, just use ForEach, like so:

 ```
 // Much, much easier.